mehdihadeli/awesome-dotnet-core-education/docs/blazor.md

 - [mrpmorris/Fluxor](https://github.com/mrpmorris/Fluxor) - Fluxor is a zero boilerplate Flux/Redux library for Microsoft .NET and Blazor.
 - [enkodellc/blazorboilerplate](https://github.com/enkodellc/blazorboilerplate) - Blazor Boilerplate / Starter Template with MatBlazor
 - [Garderoben/MudBlazor](https://github.com/Garderoben/MudBlazor) - Blazor Component Library based on Material design.
 The goal is to do more with Blazor, utilizing CSS and keeping Javascript to a bare minimum.
+- [servicetitan/Stl.Fusion](https://github.com/servicetitan/Stl.Fusion) - Build real-time apps (Blazor included) with less than 1% of extra code responsible for real-time updates.
+Host 10-1000x faster APIs relying on transparent and nearly 100% consistent caching.
+We call it DREAM, or Distributed REActive Memoization, and it's here to turn real-time on!